espressif/esptool/README.md

 ```

 The [Flash Modes](#flash-modes) section below explains the meaning of these additional arguments.

+By default, uploads are compressed.
+The `-u/--no-compress` option disables this behaviour.

 See the [Troubleshooting](#troubleshooting) section if the write_flash command is failing, or the flashed module fails to boot.